Research Ethics Regulations

 Article 11 (Simultaneous Submission)

-Any paper submitted to the Journal of Korea Spatial Information Society should not be submitted to other journals registered or to be registered with other domestic academic promotion foundations or overseas journals at the same time regardless of a time order.
+Any paper submitted to Spatial Information Research should not be submitted to other journals simultaneously, regardless of time order.
 This provision applies to papers under ongoing deliberation as well.

-Chapter 4 Deliberation and decision on fraudulent act
+Chapter 4 Deliberation and decision on the fraudulent act

-The Society members, if they find any fraudulent acts in research pursuant to Articles 4 through 8, should immediately report to the Editorial Board.
+The Editorial Board members, if they find any fraudulent act in research according to Articles 4 through 8, should immediately report to the Editorial Board.

 Article 13 (Decision on Fraudulent Acts in Research)

-5. The Society chairperson notifies the Research Ethics Committee’s voting results and reasons thereof to the corresponding author.
+5. The chairperson notifies the corresponding author's voting results and reasons thereof.